A Tale of Two Adoptions

 We know Capital One is a great place to work, but it still feels amazing to receive third-party validation!
 That's one reason we're thrilled to be included on the 2019 Best Adoption-Friendly Workplace by the Dave Thomas Foundation.
 Read more about why we're #3 on their list here.

-- Agile Delivery Lead - Manager New York, New York
+- Senior Associate Product Manager New York, New York

-- Senior Software Engineer - Digital Accessibility Richmond, Virginia, Vienna, Virginia
+- Senior Software Engineer, Design Systems Vienna, Virginia

-- Senior Software Engineer (Decision Platform/ML) Vienna, Virginia
+- Senior Software Engineer (Digital Payments) Richmond, Virginia